Luca-sudo/Bachelor-Thesis/README.md

 - Two-decades paper, page 737: Function type has no potential?
 Wouldn't that make the cost of 'map' invariant under the cost of the function f passed to map?
 - Typing rules, to what extend talk about them?
 Talk about every one vs. talk about select, illustrative examples and provide complete list in appendix?
 - Subtyping relation, hofmann didnt define it for sum types and function types.
 Present my idea of definition and get feedback.
+	- Missing subtyping for function type produces a lack of 'general typing' for functions.
+How to determine that then?
 - Separation between evaluation judgement and resource-annotated types, try to explain my understanding of open questions from last meeting.
 - Then talk about next goal(s).
 Maybe target AARA for quantum?
 - Registering my bachelor thesis: second supervisor and TA?
 Anurudh for both?
 Conflict?